Afghan Women’s Sports Archive

 Under the first Taliban regime, photographs, books, and records were systematically destroyed, erasing documented history, and especially women’s stories.
 Yet Afghan women defied cultural norms and gender barriers, making their mark in sports across the country.

-This archive preserves their legacy through multimedia storytelling and oral histories in seven post-Taliban-era sports.
-We're also gathering stories from para-athletes through the Afghan Para Federation, ensuring their voices are part of this record.
+This archive preserves their legacy through multimedia storytelling and oral histories in 20 women’s sports.

 These stories offer more than inspiration.
-They protect a fuller, truer account of Afghan women’s lives.
+They protect a fuller, truer account of Afghan women’s lives dating back to the 1950s.
 They show future generations what’s possible, and why it matters.

 The Sports